Skip to main content

 Visit the IADRC

-Without the support of participants, the Indiana Alzheimer'sphysician speaking with patients Disease Research Center would be unable to produce the research results it has for the past thirty years.
+Without the support of participants, the Indiana Alzheimer's Disease Research Center (IADRC) would not be able to produce the research results it has for the past thirty years.
 From early-onset Alzheimer's disease studies to projects focusing on caregiver health, the center offers countless opportunities for community members to get involved in current dementia research.
-As individuals determine whether or not participation is the right thing for them and their support system, the center provides answers to common questions on what to expect during a potential visit.

 What to expect

 Expert faculty and staff provide guidance and reassurance during all visits to the IADRC, enabling a strong bond and trust between participant and physician.
-Whether an individual receives a scan, medication or follow-up testing, communication and transparency remain at the forefront throughout the duration of participation.
+Whether an individual receives a scan, medication or follow-up testing, communication and transparency remain at the forefront throughout participation.

 Discover Alzheimer's disease participation studies